 Theta Phi Delta

-Many women within the church participate in the Theta Phi Delta, primarily a social group, which also contributes to church-supporting activities, such as the Annual Church Fair and the Thrift Shop, which resells donated clothing, and other used items.
+Many women within the church participate in the Theta Phi Delta, primarily a social group, which also contributes to the church – supporting activities, such as the Annual Church Fair and the Thrift Shop, which resells donated clothing, and other used items.

 We hope that you will find this information useful, that it will answer some of your initial questions, and will give you some flavor about our church.
 We welcome you, and hope that you will choose to attend our services.